Skip to content

 View from Parliament House of police and protesters at a land rights demonstration, Canberra, 30 July 1972

-Offers were made to the embassy for buildings and a ‘club’ both on the original site and in other Canberra locations.
-However, these were refused as they were seen as a way of placating and removing protesters while making no real changes to the land rights situation.
+Offers were made to the embassy for buildings and a ‘club’ to replace the tents, both on the original site and at other Canberra locations.
+However, these offers were refused as they were seen as a way of placating and removing protesters while making no real changes to the land rights situation.

-In May 1972 Ralph Hunt, the Minister for the Interior, announced that new laws would come into effect making it illegal to camp on unleased land in the ACT and giving the government powers to forcibly remove anyone found to be in breach of the ordinance.
+In May 1972 Ralph Hunt, then Minister for the Interior, announced that new laws would come into effect making it illegal to camp on unleased land in the Australian Capital Territory and giving the government powers to forcibly remove anyone found to be in breach of the ordinance.

-On 20 July hundreds of protesters clashed with police in a violent brawl after officers tried to move people along and remove the embassy tents.
-Many protesters were arrested and the tents were torn down.
+On 20 July 1972 hundreds of protesters clashed with police in a violent brawl after officers tried to move people along and dismantle the embassy tents.
+Eight protesters were arrested and the tents were torn down.

-The next Sunday, after the embassy tents had been re-erected, more than 200 protesters again clashed with police and the tents were removed for a second time.
-Images of police violence against protesters spread across the country, leading to even greater support for the embassy and its aims.
+The next Sunday, after the tents had been re-erected, more than 200 protesters again clashed with police and the tents were removed for a second time.
+Media images of police violence against protesters led to even greater support for the embassy and its aims.

 On 31 July 1972 more than 2,000 people were present when the tents were re-erected and then removed by protesters in a peaceful demonstration.
 After Justice Blackburn found the legality of the ordinance giving police power to remove protesters was invalid, protesters again peacefully erected and removed the tents in a symbolic gesture.

-The removal ordinance was then legally introduced in September, preventing any further establishment of embassy tents at Parliament House.
+The removal ordinance was then legally introduced in September 1972, preventing the re-establishment of tents at Parliament House.

-Aboriginal people march, holding flags and banners.
-A woman in the front has a placard around her neck reading ‘Aboriginal Embassy’.
+A group of people walk along a road, holding flags and banners.
+A woman at the front has a placard around her neck reading ‘Aboriginal Embassy’.

-In 1992 on the 20th anniversary of the original protests, the embassy was permanently re-established on its original site on the lawns outside Old Parliament House.
-Protesters once more sought to raise the profile of Indigenous issues, fearing that those in power were again forgetting Indigenous Australians.
+In 1992 on the 20th anniversary of the original protests, the Aboriginal Tent Embassy was permanently re-established on its original site on the lawns outside Old Parliament House.

-In 1995 the embassy itself was listed on the Register of the National Estate; the only site on the register noted as important due to its political significance to Indigenous Australians.
+In 1995 the Aboriginal Tent Embassy was listed on the Register of the National Estate; the only site on the Register noted as important due to its political significance to Indigenous Australians.

-Since this permanent re-establishment, protests have been held at the embassy for a range of reasons, including against Aboriginal deaths in custody, the Howard government’s Northern Territory Intervention in 2007, and cuts to essential Indigenous services.
+Since the permanent re-establishment, protests have been held at the embassy highlighting issues including Aboriginal deaths in custody, the Howard government’s Northern Territory Intervention in 2007, and funding cuts to essential First Nations services.

-The embassy is still controversial.
+The embassy remains controversial.
 Many people have challenged its validity and a number of arson attacks have damaged buildings within the camp.

-The Tent Embassy is a symbol of Aboriginal protest against successive governments and their approach to Indigenous issues.
-Today, the most prominent issue being publicised by the embassy is Aboriginal sovereignty over the Australian continent and an acknowledgement of an Indigenous right to self-determination.
+The Aboriginal Tent Embassy is a symbol of First Nations protest against successive governments and their approach to First Nations issues.
+The most prominent issue being publicised by the embassy continues to be sovereignty over the Australian continent and an acknowledgement of the rights of First Nations people to self-determination.

 In our collection